-- immediately achieves a NOPAT margin of 7% and - grows revenue by 17% compounded annually over the next eight years (double the projected industry growth rate), which includes 36% YoY in 2021 and 25% YoY in 2022 (management guidance) then
+- immediately achieves a NOPAT margin of 7% and - grows revenue by 17% compounded annually over the next eight years (double the industry growth rate) then

 WRBY is worth just \$1.3 billion today - a 57% downside to the expected direct listing valuation.
 See the math behind this reverse DCF scenario.